zulianp/learnhpc/courses/coding/1_data_representation.md

 [Arrays](https://en.wikipedia.org/wiki/Array_(data_structure)) will be the basic data-structure which we will use.
 Any other data-structure will be a collection of arrays and associated [metadata](https://en.wikipedia.org/wiki/Metadata).

 Let us open our console and lets go to `learnhpc/courses/coding/bash`.
-Run the example script `./types.sh`.
+Run the example script `./hello_types.sh`.

-The [types.sh](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/bash/types.sh) script, in combination with [hello_types.py](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/python/types.py) and [types.c](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/C/types.c), shows how we can write and read arrays from `Python`, `C`, and inspect them with `bash`.
+The [hello_types.sh](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/bash/hello_types.sh) script, in combination with [hello_types.py](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/python/types.py) and [hello_types.c](https://github.com/zulianp/learnhpc/blob/30ab059e683b466d48e6acfc8cdde00e16a37932/courses/coding/C/hello_types.c), shows how we can write and read arrays from `Python`, `C`, and inspect them with `bash`.

 ### Exercise

-1) Understand the content of the files `types.{sh,py,c}`.
+1) Understand the content of the files `hello_types.{sh,py,c}`.

 2) Prepare one `bash` script, one `C` program, and one `Python` script with the following functionalities: The `bash` script should run the entire exercise without additional user input.
 The workflow is the following: